-We extend our warmest invitation to the 2014 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Chattanooga, Tennessee.
-The meeting will take place at the Chattanooga Convention Center, July 30 – August 3.
-The 2014 JMIH includes the 30th annual meeting of the American Elasmobranch Society, the 57th annual meeting of the Society for the Study of Amphibians and Reptiles, the 72nd annual meeting of the Herpetologists' League, and the 94th annual meeting of the American Society of Ichthyologists and Herpetologists.
+We extend our warmest invitation to the 2015 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Reno, Nevada.
+The meeting will take place at the Grand Sierra Resort and Casino, July 15 – 19.
+The 2015 JMIH includes the 31st annual meeting of the American Elasmobranch Society, the 73rd annual meeting of the Herpetologists' League, and the 95th annual meeting of the American Society of Ichthyologists and Herpetologists.

-On behalf of the local committee, I’m happy to welcome you to join us for some old-fashioned southern hospitality in the heart of the Southeast.
-From our biodiversity to our barbecue, we think you’ll have a great time exploring Chattanooga.
-We look forward to seeing you in 2014!
+On behalf of the local committee, I’m happy to welcome you to join us for some fun in the sun, in the "Biggest Little City in the World".
+From our blue skies and grand vistas, to our western cuisine, we think you’ll have a great time exploring the Reno-Tahoe area.
+We look forward to seeing you in July!

 Local Host Committee